Benjamin Church (physician): "Criminal correspondence" and court martial

 In July 1775, Church had sent a cipher letter addressed to a Major Cane, a British officer in Boston, through a former mistress.
 The letter was intercepted by another of the woman's ex-lovers, and was sent to Washington in September.
 When two teams of gentlemen decoded it, they found it contained an account of the American forces before Boston, though no disclosures of great importance.
 It did, however, declare Church's devotion to the Crown, and it asked for directions for continuing the correspondence.

 The matter was placed before a court of inquiry made up of general officers, Washington presiding, to whom Church admitted the authorship of the letter, but explained that it was written with the object of impressing the enemy with the strength and position of the colonial forces in order to prevent an attack while the Continental army was still short of ammunition and in hopes of aiding to bring about an end to hostilities.
 The court considered that Church had carried on a criminal correspondence with the enemy and recommended that the matter be referred to the Continental Congress for its action.
 The report of Washington to the President of Congress stated:

 Church was briefly incarcerated in a room of the Henry Vassall House in Cambridge, where his carved name can be seen today.

 The Massachusetts Provincial Congress arraigned Church on November 2.
-Despite an eloquent appeal in his own defense, he was unanimously expelled as a member of the House.
+Despite an eloquent appeal in his own defense, he was unanimously expelled as a member of the House due to other "coded documents" of his being found in the trial proceedings that Congress regarded as proving his guilt.
 The Continental Congress on October 17, 1775, elected John Morgan "in the room of" Church, and on November 7 passed the following resolution:

 In accordance with this resolution, Church was confined at Norwich, Connecticut.
 Becoming ill, he was released from jail in January 1776, and was permitted considerable movement under guard.
 On May 13, he returned to Massachusetts under bond.
 He remained imprisoned until 1778, and was named in the Massachusetts Banishment Act of that year.
 Shortly thereafter he sailed from Boston, presumably for Martinique, but the vessel on which he took passage was never heard from again.